eclipse-symphony/symphony/docs/samples/configuration/conditional-activation/README.md

 }
 ```

 This is an example template that utilizes that variable.
+This block is included in the final configuration object only if the variable evaluates to true within the context it is applied.

 ```json
 "properties": {